Skip to content

 • .hg/ found first → Mercurial provider ("hg")

 • .git/ found first → Git provider.
-If a plugin claims the Git remote, such as sase-github claiming GitHub URLs, that provider name wins.
+If a plugin claims the Git remote, such as sase-github claiming a configured GitHub host, that provider name wins.

 • .git/ found with a hosted remote (e.g., GitHub) but no VCS plugin claims the repo → falls back to "bare_git".
 This preserves baseline commit capability even without provider-specific plugins like sase-github.